What is Chartered Scientist?

 It is based on 5 broad areas of scientific competence and to apply you need to demonstrate and evidence how you meet all of these competencies in your daily work.

 Applying for Chartered Status

 To apply for Chartered Scientist you will need to complete the application form (link below).
 For each competence you need to demonstrate that you meet the criteria set out in the Matrix of Competency Descriptions; the Matrix also provides some suggestions of possible examples you might use.
 Please refer to the CSci application guidance document for more information about completing the application form and other common questions.

 To support your application you need to provide the details of one supporter.
 Your supporter should be a senior colleague who is familiar with your work, typically a line manager or supervisor.
-Wherever possible the supporter should a TOPRA member.
-Once you have provided their details we will contact them to obtain their input.
+Wherever possible, the supporter should be a TOPRA member.
+Once you have provided their details, we will contact them to obtain their input.
 Please make sure they are aware that you are applying and are expecting to hear from us.

 Finally you will need to pay the application fee.